About Desert Designs

 a fairly arid town on the edge of the desert.
 I love the flora and fauna of the Australian bush and that is where my inspirations for jewellery and painting come from.

-I have won two 1st prize art awards since 2012 one for a water colour and pastel painting at the Boyup Brook Arts Festival and the second one last year for jewellery at the Dalwallinu Arts Festival.
+I have won two 1st prize art awards since 2012 one for a water colour and pastel painting at the Boyup Brook Arts Festival and the second one in 2017 for jewellery at the Dalwallinu Arts Festival.
+I have also received a "Highly Commended" for a pendant and ear ring set at the Dalwallinu Arts Festival inn 2019

 I have been painting and producing pottery and ceramic pieces for more than 30 years, and during that time I have taught classes in painting and ceramics,

-I ventured into jewellery making purely by accident, in 2014 the artist group in Mount Magnet received a grant to hold a workshop for bead making with polymer clay, it was a
+I ventured into jewellery making purely by accident, in 2014 the arts group in Mount Magnet received a grant to hold a 3 day bead making workshop,

-3 day workshop and the tutor was Debbie Crothers, I couldn't have planned a better introduction to working with polymer clay,
+in polymer clay, with artisan tutor Debbie Crothers, I couldn't have planned a better introduction to working with polymer clay,

 I loved it from the minute I started working with it, and Deb is just so inspiring.

-pieces, demand has been growing so I registered the Desert Designs name in 2017 and have started an online shop.
+with demand growing for my work I registered the Desert Designs name in 2017 and I have started an online shop.

-A lot of the jewellery I make is commissioned for individual customers who want me to make something special for them to give as a gift.
+A lot of the jewellery I make is commissioned for individual customers who want that "something special" gift.

 Every piece is individually unique and entirely hand made by me.